zhengganyuan/zhengganyuan.github.io/README.md

 **Time:** 2019 (GDUT)

 - **Problem:** Create a high-resolution 3D model and orthomosaic of a 1 km² university campus area for mapping and planning purposes.
-- **Data:** 450 aerial images (JPEG) captured by DJI Phantom 4; ground control points collected with GPS.
 - **Approach:**
-  1. Designed automated flight grid with 70% overlap using Pix4Dcapture.
+  1. Designed automated flight grid with 70% overlap .
   2. Executed the mission and monitored battery/weather.
   3. Processed images with photogrammetry software (structure-from-motion).
   4. Generated dense point cloud, mesh, and orthophoto.
 - **Outcome:** Produced a georeferenced orthomosaic (5 cm/pixel) and a 3D model of the campus; used for a departmental GIS project.
 - **Contribution:** Operated the drone during the flight mission; assisted with ground control point measurement.
-- *(Optional link: [Google Drive / Report link])*
+-

 ---